lampajr/toolscip/packages/clisci/README.md

 ## `clisci init [FILE]`

-Initialize the 'clisci' configuration files in the current directory.
+Command used to initialize the 'clisci' configuration files, this command MUST be executed in the directory where the user wants to store the project.

 ```
 USAGE